Brocgl633/GitTest/README.md

 A list of meta actions for the MDA-EFSM:
-StoreData()			// store the price of the gas per liter from temporary data store to price in data store PayMsg()				// display payment method information ejectMsg()			// display information about refusing to pay with credit CancelMsg()			// display cancellation message with two payment methods EjectCard()			// unable to pay with credit DisplayMenu()			// display a menu with a list of transactions PrintReceipt()			// print transaction invoice information ReturnCash()			// return remaining amount
+StoreData()			// store the price of the gas per liter from temporary data store to price in data store PayMsg()				// display payment method information RejectMsg()			// display information about refusing to pay with credit EjectCard()			// unable to pay with credit
+CancelMsg()			// display cancellation message with two payment methods StoreCash() 		// store the cash from temporary data store to cash in data store DisplayMenu()			// display a menu with a list of transactions StorePrice()		// store the unit final price of specific gas type from temporary data store to price in data store SetInitialValue()	// initialize the variable liter and total price StopMsg()			// display stop message
+PrintReceipt()			// print transaction invoice information ReturnCash()			// return remaining amount